evelyh/pick-the-ink/README.md

     - `/api/locations`
         - GET, Query parameters: (optional as a whole) `?country={countryName}&region={regionName}`
             - With success return a list of all existing Location objects or a Location object if there's query
-        - POST, Body: {country, region}
+        - POST, Body: `{country, region}`
-            - With success returns newly created Location object
+            - With success return newly created Location object
     - `/api/locations/:id`
         - GET
             - With success return corresponding Location object with this id

+- Timeslot model:
+    - `/api/timeslots`
+    - `/api/timeslots/:id`
+    - `/api/timeslot`
+        - GET, Query parameters: (required) `?start={startTime}&end={endTime}`
+            - With success, return a list of Timeslot objects in the period
+- Image model:
+- Booking model:

 ### Frontend
-- From root directory, navigate to `/backend`, run `npm i` and `node server.js` to start the local server
+- From root directory, navigate to `/webapp`, run  `npm i` and `npm run build` to build the React app
+- Move the generated folder `/build` in `/webapp` to `../backend`
-- Navigate to `../webapp`, run  `npm i` and `npm start` to start the React app
+- Navigate to `../backend`, run `npm i` and `node server.js` to start the app by local server
-- This still connects to the Cloud DB we set up
+- This still connects to the Cloud Database we set up

 ## Reference
 - The UI template used to help us customize our page